HeliosInteractive/reachjs/README.md

 The dev task will run watch and a connect static server on port 8000.
 Open `http://127.0.0.1:8000/test/html/test.html` to run the automated browser tests.

+> copy test/config.dist.js to test/config.js and set your api key for testing

 Run `grunt mochaTest` to test the node components

 ---